Bppatkar/complete_MERN_Next_Typescript_Nest_stack/my_learning/NodeJsInDepthForJob/readme.md

 - Grafana

 * Prometheus and Grafana are two distinct yet complementary open-source tools frequently used together for system and application monitoring.
-* Prometheus and Grafana work together to provide comprehensive monitoring and visualization solutions for applications and infrastructure
+* Prometheus and Grafana work together to provide comprehensive monitoring and visualization solutions for applications and infrastructure [in simple words visualize api]
+* Prometheus collects and stores metrics from your application
+* Grafana connects to Prometheus as a data source

 ---